Riemannian L-systems: Modeling growing forms in curved spaces: Introduction

-When the system is a form that evolves over time, the state $\mathbf{x}$ represents the form as a mathematical structure (e.g. a sequence, a tree, a graph, a mesh, ...) loaded with additional state variables at the different positions in the structure, and forming so called \textit{fields} on the form \cite{Giavitto:2008}.
-Such dynamic systems have a state whose structure changes over time and are called dynamical systems with dynamical structures \cite{Giavitto:2002}.
-In this case, Eq.\ref{Eq:Evolution_equation1} must be generalized to account for the more complex nature of the system's state and the lack of a notion of derivative on discrete structures:
+where $\mathbf{x}(t)$ denotes the system's state, usually in $\mathbb{R}^n$, $n$ being the number of degrees of freedom of the system, and containing the positions and velocities of the system's parts, $\mathbf{z}(t)$ denotes any external variable that may affect the dynamics of the system, $F_\lambda$ specifies the rate of variation of the system's state $\mathbf{x}(t)$ ($\lambda$ refers to the model parameters).
+In practice, this equation is discretized in small time increments $dt$ to compute the system's evolution, and to iteratively update the system's state in time from a known initial state $\mathbf{x}(0)$:

-where $\mathbf{x}(t)$ denotes this time the system's structure and its fields, and $dt$ a small time increment.
+In \textit{morphodynamic systems}, the system is a form that evolves over time.
+Its state $\mathbf{x}(t)$ represents the spatial extent of the form as a mathematical structure such as a graph, a grid, a parametric or an implicit surface, \textit{etc}.
+This structure is usually augmented with additional information, called \textit{fields}, on its parts \cite{Giavitto:2008}, representing locally for instance physical or chemical properties of the growing form.
+Yet, as operators such as addition or multiplication by a scalar are in general not defined on forms, the evolution of morphodynamic systems cannot be directly modeled using equations in the form of Eq.\ref{Eq:Evolution_equation1} and Eq.\ref{Eq:Evolution_equation2}.
+To alleviate this difficulty, the evolution of forms can be formalized more generally by defining a global procedure specifying how the state of the whole form changes for a small amount of time $dt$:

-Modeling the evolution of a form over time thus comes down to finding a function $F_\lambda$ able to describe the variations of the structure $\mathbf{x}(t)$ over time.
-Despite promising efforts \cite{Giavitto:2005, Mjolsness:2019}, there is yet no general theory to define expressions of $F_\lambda$ for general form growth.
+Here $F_\lambda$ specifies how the change that can be operated on the form $\mathbf{x}(t)$ during $dt$, without formalizing the notion of form increment.
+Despite promising efforts \cite{Giavitto:2005, Mjolsness:2010, Mjolsness:2019}, there is yet no general theory to define expressions of $F_\lambda$ for general form growth.
 However, restrictions to specific form structures or dimensions have lead to the development of efficient formalisms to model form development, see \cite{Prusinkiewicz:2012, Goriely:2017} for reviews.
 This is particularly well illustrated by the formalism of L-systems, \cite{Lindenmayer:1968tm,Lindenmayer:1968tx, Lindenmayer:1971, Prusinkiewicz:1990vxa}, that was introduced to model the development of sequences and branching structures, very common in biology.

 L-systems have been used successfully over more than 50 years to model the construction of fractal forms and the growth of plant branching structures, such as plant architectures, inflorescences, vein patterns, root systems, etc. L-systems make it possible to model the evolution of both the structure and the geometry of forms.
 For this, the state of a growing form, i.e. a sequence or branching structure augmented with field variables, is mapped to a 3-D shape using turtle geometry \cite{Abelson:1986}.
 Remarkably, the formalism leads to the definition of a computer language that can be naturally used to program the development of forms in a declarative manner.
 Various computational implementation of this formalism have been proposed, e.g. \cite{Prusinkiewicz:1990vxa, Prusinkiewicz:2007, Hemmerling:2008, Boudon:2012jt}, as extensions of different programming languages, and putting emphasis on the development of different aspects of the theory.